Mirator/spinefront/README.md

 ## Running the project locally
 The project is intended to run as a front-end app with a lightweight dev server.

-- Quick play: open `index.html` in your browser (no build step required).
+- Quick play: run `npm run dev` to start the Vite dev server and open the local URL.
-- Local static serve: `npx serve .` (or any static server that points at the repo root).
+- Local static serve: build with `npm run build` and serve the `dist/` output (or use `npm run preview`).

 1. Install Node.js 18+.
 2. Install dependencies: